 Sneak into a Speakeasy (or 3)

-Las Vegas speakeasies are growing in popularity, but a few of my favorites are found at Cosmopolitan.
+Las Vegas speakeasies are multiplying like rabbits left to their own devices, but a few of my favorites are found at Cosmopolitan.

 There, your group can discover Ghost Donkey, The Ski Lodge, and The Barbershop, three differentiated experiences that have impressed me in the past.

-Another go-to for my wife and I is the Here Kitty Kitty Vice Den at Resorts World, which is hidden behind an active restaurant in their Famous Foods Street Eats food hall.
+Another go-to of our is the Here Kitty Kitty Vice Den at Resorts World, which is hidden behind an active restaurant in their Famous Foods Street Eats food hall.

 Sing (or watch) Karaoke Together

-Kamu Ultra Karaoke, which is a luxury experience right on the Strip at Palazzo offers medium, large, and VIP suites that can accommodate groups of 6-40 people.
+Kamu Ultra Karaoke, located on the Strip at Palazzo, offers medium, large, and VIP suites that can accommodate groups of 6-40 people.

 Ninja Karaoke is located in the Las Vegas Arts District (near downtown), and also offers private karaoke rooms for groups that can accommodate 6-80 people.